 Beginner.
 This is an easily accessible course that everyone can take.
 A must for everyone that works with animals.

-by Dr. Anabela Pinto-Poulton, a fellow of the Wolfson College, Cambridge University, a leading authority on animal welfare.
+by Dr. Anabela Pinto-Poulton, a fellow of the Wolfson College, Cambridge University, a leading authority on animal welfare (the latest 2021 update is edited by Dr. Roger Abrantes).

 - Chapter 1 Introduction.

-- Chapter 5 Animal welfare and interdisciplinary studies.
+- Chapter 9 Animal welfare and the law.

 Online Studying and Tutoring